jjoeldaniel/362/README.md

 ## Check out the website
 follow this link to view the website: https://362.vercel.app/courses

+## Tech stack
+for this project we used
+* Svelte for our web framework
+* Sveltekit for our server code
+* Supabase for our database / authentication
+* Tailwind for our CSS
+* typescript for our language
+* Vite for set up
+* Asana for Project management
+* Lucid chart for Visualisation

 ## Downloading Code

 on the very top next to the button code click the option to fork or clode this repository